 2. Attracting the Community’s Attention

-To stand out from the crowd and attract attention, your project needs to cut through the distraction of our modern everyday lives.
+To stand out from the crowd and attract attention, your project must cut through the distraction of our modern everyday lives.
 While traditional methods of promoting your project are primarily on paper and in-person efforts, the best way to get inside people’s minds is through their phones!

-Projects with high levels of engagement have a thorough understanding of the demographics of their community, what their interests are and how they communicate.
-Craft your brand and communications strategy around these aspects.
+Projects with high levels of engagement thoroughly understand the demographics of their community, their interests, and how they communicate.
+Craft your brand and communications strategy around these aspects:

-Keep these principles in mind when crafting your project’s name, logo, communications strategy and overall “look and feel”.
-All these will lead to a memorable brand and an increase in engagement.
-Read more tips about branding and promoting your project in our latest free guidebook.
+Remember these principles in mind when crafting your project’s name, logo, communications strategy and overall look and feel.
+These are best practices that will lead to a memorable brand and an increase in engagement.
+Read more tips about branding and promoting your project in our newly revised guidebook: